Michael D. Higgins - Biography

 Michael D. Higgins was born on 18 April 1941 in Limerick city and was raised in County Clare.
 He was a factory worker and a clerk before becoming the first in his family to access higher education.
 He studied at the University College Galway, the University of Manchester and Indiana University.

 Michael D. Higgins is married to Sabina Higgins, and they have four children.
-Sabina Higgins attended the Stanislavsky Studio of acting in Dublin and was a founding member of the Focus Theatre.
+Sabina Higgins attended the Dublin Stanislavski Acting Studio and was a founding member of the Focus Theatre.

 As a lecturer in political science and sociology in National University of Ireland, Galway, and in the United States, Michael D. Higgins was a passionate proponent for the extension of access to third level education beyond the walls of established Universities.
 He was centrally involved in the development of extra-mural studies at National University of Ireland, Galway, and he travelled extensively across the West of Ireland to provide accessible evening classes for interested citizens.